Alaska mortgage and refinance rates for May 2026

 Refinance rates in Alaska

 When it comes time to refinance your mortgage in Alaska, remember you’re not required to work with the same lender who provided the initial loan.
 In fact, it’s important to take the time to shop around and do your research to make sure you’re getting the best rates and loan terms possible.
-There are many private lenders and mortgage companies that provide refinancing options.
+Many private lenders and mortgage companies offer refinancing options.

 In addition, the Alaska Housing Finance Corporation (AHFC), the state’s housing finance authority, offers its own refinancing programs: